Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 ```

 ### Still having issues?
-If these messages do not appear in VoiceAttack, double check that you followed the installation guide correctly.
-If problems still continue to persist contact, support can be found in the [EliteAPI discord](https://www.discord.gg/jwpFUPZ) for assistance.
+If these messages do not appear in VoiceAttack, or another error occurs, double check that you followed the installation guide correctly.
+If problems still continue to persist, contact Somfic in the [EliteAPI discord](https://www.discord.gg/jwpFUPZ) for assistance.

 ## Best practices
-Now that you have EliteVA properly installed, it is recommended to always start VoiceAttack prior to loading up Elite: Dangerous to ensure the API and any associated VoiceAttack profiles track the game's events as accurately as possible.
+It is recommended to always start VoiceAttack prior to loading up Elite: Dangerous to ensure the API and any associated VoiceAttack profiles track the game's events as accurately as possible.

 Fly dangerously, Commander.